Back to news

 The 1M context parity

 The 1M context point is the one part of the comparison that survives, even if the labelling is off.
-MiniMax M3's 1M-token window is confirmed.
+MiniMax M3's 1M-token window is confirmed (opens in a new tab).
 DeepSeek's real current model, V4, also ships a 1M-token window, so the parity is genuine, it's just that the matching model is V4, not the "V3.5" named here.
 The claim that both held accuracy at the far edges of their context windows came from the author's own long-context testing, with no methodology or independent eval attached, so treat that as unconfirmed too.

 Verdict